 Ho’omaluhia Botanical Garden Kahua Nui Mauka

-This 40 year old garden is located in a valley in Kaneohe filled with tropical plants, trees and flowers.
+This 40 year old 400 acre garden is located in a valley in Kaneohe filled with tropical plants, trees and flowers.
 There are several different garden areas for ceremonies, some require hiking.
 There are scenic lookout points inside the garden offering panoramic views of Kaneohe Bay.
+The garden is open 9:30am-4pm with weddings allowed between 10am-2:30pm to ensure garden guests leave before the gates are locked at 4pm.
+The garden can be used as a wedding venue for free with use permit for up to 50 people.
 Call (808) 233-7323 to request a free use permit.
+Effective January 2026 Ho’omaluhia Botanical Garden will be closed on Thursdays.

 Kilonani Scenic Lookout https://youtu.be/5ERgwHLKXos